nsfilho/E12AIO3/README.md

 ## Web Interface

-You can see here a sample screenshot of a HTML5 (and responsive) interface.
+You can see here a sample screenshot of our HTML5 (and responsive) interface 😍.

 ![Web UI - Dashboard View](docs/WebUI.png)

-If you click in Relay Status Port, you can toogle from ON / OFF.
+If you click at relay status port, you can toggle their state (ON / OFF).
+Any kind of idea are wellcome.
+If you are `web design`, `web developer` or at least a entusiast and want to contribute with that, please e-mail me.

 ## Firmware